 The word ‘virtual’ derived its meaning from ‘virtue’ in early 14th century.
 However, by late 1950s, it took up a new meaning of ‘temporarily simulated or extended by computer software’.
-The increasing sale of Personal computers in 1960s followed by the popularity of cellular phones in 1970s, voicemail in 1980s, and internet & World Wide Web in 1990s gradually paved way for the virtual workplace.
+The increasing sale of Personal computers in the 1960s followed by the popularity of cellular phones in 1970s, voicemail in 1980s, and internet & World Wide Web in 1990s gradually paved way for having virtual teams & workplaces.

 BENEFITS OF A VIRTUAL TEAM

-- Leverage global talent: A virtual team gives the opportunity to tap into a wider talent pool.
+- Leverage global talent: A virtual team allows tapping into a wider talent pool.
 Instead of limiting your recruitment opportunities to those who can make the daily commute or those who are willing to relocate, you can focus on finding the best-qualified candidates without worrying about geographic limitations.
 Working with an experienced and skilled remote team can mean getting more done in less time.
 You can hire people for any scope of work, from short-term tasks to full-time contract work.

 - Higher retention rates: There are a lot of people who want to work from home.
 When this benefit is given, they tend to be more loyal and stay for long terms.
 Working from home offers the flexibility needed for a better work-life balance.
 They also are more likely to eat healthier and have lower stress levels.